Chicago Visa Checklist

 *You only need to start the TIE process within the first 30 days.
 Do not worry about receiving the TIE within 30 days of arriving.

 When you receive your visa, it should look like the following picture.
 Included in the visa page is your personal information, visa type, entry date, visa duration, and sometimes your NIE.
-The visa duration will be 90 days for this type of program.
-Do not worry.
-Once you arrive in Spain, you will apply for a TIE which is a type of residency card.
-This will allow you to stay for the entire duration of the program.
+In the past, when you received your visa, it would state that it is only valid for 90 days, but this has changed as of 2025.
+Your visa should be valid for your entire stay.
+Regardless, once you arrive in Spain, you will need to complete more paperwork to receive the foreign residency card (TIE).
 The NIE is an identification number, similar to a social security number, that comes with your TIE.

 I highly recommend you enter Spain after your entry date on the visa.
 Although rare, some bureaucrats will deny your application for a TIE if your passport was stamped before your visa´s stated entry date.
 You would be required to leave the country and re-enter.